The International Trade Law Review: Chile

 For example, the National Commission in Charge of Investigating the Existence of Distortions in the Price of Imported Goods (the Commission) recently finished an investigation on dumping of imports of steel grinding bars with a diameter of less than four inches from China, and the authority decided to apply anti-dumping duties of 5.6 per cent (excluding one specific exporter).
 The measure was in force from 11 December 2019 in relation to steel grinding bars from Chinese company Goldpro New Materials Co Ltd and expired on 23 May 2020.

-Similarly, on 16 April 2020 the Commission initiated an investigation concerning alleged dumping of imports of forged steel grinding balls of a diameter of less than four inches originating from China, which is currently under way.
+In April 2020 the Commission initiated an investigation concerning alleged dumping of imports of forged steel grinding balls of a diameter of less than four inches originating from China.
+The investigation was closed without the imposition of duties on the investigated parties.

 The procedure to adopt safeguards or anti-dumping or countervailing duties is properly regulated and in accordance with WTO principles.